-U.S. Department of Health and Human Services Data Integrity Board #1814
+U.S. Department of Health and Human Services Data Integrity Board # 2107

-I. PURPOSE AND LEGAL AUTHORITY FOR CONDUCTING THE MATCHING PROGRAM; DEFINITIONS
+I. PURPOSE, LEGAL AUTHORITY, AND DEFINITIONS

-This computer matching agreement, hereinafter "agreement," governs a matching program between the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Child Support Enforcement (OCSE) and the U.S. Department of Housing and Urban Development (HUD).
+This computer matching agreement, hereinafter "agreement," governs a matching program between the U.S Department of Health and Human Services, Administration for Children and Families, Office of Child Support Enforcement (OCSE), and the U.S. Department of Housing and Urban Development (HUD).
+This agreement sets forth the terms and conditions of the matching program.
+OCSE is the "source agency" and HUD is the "recipient agency" as defined by the Privacy Act.
+5 U.S.C. § 552a(a)(9) and (11).
+The HUD Office of Public and Indian Housing (PIH) and Office of Multifamily Housing (MFH), and the OCSE Division of Federal Systems are the components within their respective agencies responsible for the agreement.